seanbreckenridge/mpv-history-daemon/README.md

 # mpv-history-daemon

 This functions by connecting to socket files created by [`mpv-sockets`](https://github.com/seanbreckenridge/mpv-sockets).
-That launches mpv with unique mpv sockets at `/tmp/mpvsockets/`.
+The `mpv` script there launches mpv with unique mpv sockets at `/tmp/mpvsockets/`.

 For each `mpv` socket, this attaches event handlers which tell me whenever a file in a playlist ends, whenever I seek (skip), what the current working directory/path is, and whenever I play/pause an item.
 Once the `mpv` instance quits, it saves all the events to a JSON file.